 14. Set up Automatic Credit Card and Loan Payments To Pay Down Debt

 Once you know how much money you can dedicate to debt payments, automatic payments make it easy to be consistent.
-You can improve your credit score, too!
+You can raise your credit score, too!

 15. Leave Your Credit Cards at Home When You Shop